-Your initial client consultation is of critical importance.
-In fact men and women alike will often find that this meeting is the most significant time you will spend with a family law attorney.
+Your initial consultation is of critical importance.
+In fact men and women alike may find that this meeting is the most significant time spent with a family law attorney.
 The advice you receive will likely impact some of the most important decisions you will make.
-This meeting is also an opportunity for you to assess and become acquainted with the lawyer that you may select to represent you.
+This meeting with your divorce attorney is an opportunity for you to assess and become acquainted with the lawyer that you may select to represent you.
 You should expect to obtain information about the divorce process, the law, and the application of family law to your unique situation.
 It is important for you to prepare for the consultation in a way that maximizes its value to you.
 In the consultation, you should receive the advice you need to begin making wise decisions about your case and your future.
 We strive to begin the process of case resolution and strategic planning from the initial conference.

-The following steps, taken before the initial conference, will enhance the value of the time spent with your lawyer:
+The following steps, taken before the initial conference, will enhance the value and cost-effectiveness of the time spent with your lawyer:

-- Prepare a summary of your goals, interests, and objectives.
+- Prepare a summary of your goals, interests and objectives.
 What do you perceive as the real issues?
-What are your thoughts regarding settlement?
+What are your thoughts regarding a potential settlement?
 What objectives do you want us to help you achieve?
-Do you have a plan that we can help you analyze and evaluate?
+Do you have a settlement proposal that we can help you analyze and evaluate?

 - Provide us with the last three years of tax returns if they are readily available.

-By completing the items listed above, you will allow us to provide you with the best and most comprehensive advice and insight possible.
+By completing the items listed above, you will allow your divorce attorney to provide you with the best and most comprehensive advice and insight possible.
 It is not necessary for you to email your thoughts to us before the conference.
 We believe we can provide you with significantly more relevant, individualized, and targeted advice if you use our outline to prepare for our conference.
-Your detailed input will make your initial consultation far more cost-effective, informative, and efficient.
-If you communicate the facts and your objectives at the conference in a complete and organized fashion, we can spend more time in the meeting analyzing, strategizing, and problem solving your issues, interests, concerns, and questions.
+Your detailed input will make your initial consultation far more cost-effective, informative and efficient.
+If you communicate the facts and your objectives at the conference in a complete and organized fashion, we can spend more time in the meeting analyzing, strategizing, and problem solving your issues, interests, concerns and questions.